Inflatable water park closes in Auckland after alleged attack on lifeguard

-An inflatable water park has closed in Auckland after an alleged attack on a lifeguard late last night and further break-in party early this morning.
+An inflatable water park has closed in Auckland after an alleged attack on a lifeguard late last night and a further break-in party early this morning.

-Waterworld Water Park has three blow-up obstable courses set up across Auckland beahces over the summer.
+Waterworld Water Park has three blow-up obstacle courses set up across Auckland beaches over the summer.

-Owner Kel Travers told Stuff a lifeguard who had been patrolling the Maretai beach water park on Tuesday night after hours was physically abused by a group that refused to listen to the rules.
+Owner Kel Travers told Stuff a lifeguard who had been patrolling the Maraetai beach water park after hours on Tuesday night was physically abused by a group that refused to listen to the rules.

 The people were told by the lifeguard to get off the park after it closed at 7.30pm, Stuff reports.